dheeban0111/prettier/Issue-Labels.md

   The status of Prettier, or anything else about Prettier itself.

-* <kbd>type:tests</kbd>

-  Tests that are not correct, suggestions for tests that should be added, or similar.

 * <kbd>type:option request</kbd>

   Prettier gets a lot of requests to add options to change the way it will print some code.
 Because Prettier is opinionated, and due to the cost of maintaining options, we will often refuse to add them.
 [Read this](https://github.com/prettier/prettier/issues/40) for more context.